maibvn/pal/CONTRIBUTING.md

-# Contributing to Pal2
+# Contributing to Pal

-Thank you for your interest in contributing to Pal2!
+Thank you for your interest in contributing to Pal!
 This document provides guidelines for contributing to the project.

 ## Getting Started